-Monterrey also has several museums among whom we can mention: MARCO (the Museum of Contemporary Art), the Museum of Mexican History and the Museum of Monterrey.
+Monterrey also has several museums among which we can mention: MARCO (the Museum of Contemporary Art), the Museum of Mexican History, and the Museum of Monterrey.
 Works of art include paintings, sculptures, photographs, drawings, etc.

 A museum you shouldn’t miss is Museo del Obispado.
 It has ten display rooms with lots of artifacts about the history of Monterrey.
 Outside of it, there is an observation deck where you will get a superb panoramic view of the city.
 There is also a giant Mexican flag on display weather permitting.
 I love coming here at night.

 You can also attend a play or a concert at one of the several venues in the city.
 Such venues include Teatro de la Ciudad, Teatro Monterrey del IMSS, Arena Monterrey, Auditorio Banamex, and Showcenter Complex.
 Check for the latest calendar of activities in the newspaper or online during your visit.

 Monterrey is surrounded by mountains or hills all around and that’s why it’s earned the nickname of “The City of Mountains”.
 These include the distinctive Cerro de la Silla, Cerro de las Mitras, and Cerro del Topo Chico.
 You don’t have to be a professional hiker to visit any of these places, but you certainly need to be somewhat in shape.
 Some people have gotten lost, but that’s because they get off the trails.
 Don’t do that unless you are with a professional guide or someone who knows well the area.